 The Green Bay Packers are excited to give schools and neighborhood non-profit organizations in Green Bay, La Crosse, Madison, Manitowoc, Milwaukee, Racine and Sheboygan the opportunity to apply for an NFL Grassroots grant.

 Through this program, the NFL Foundation will award NFL Grassroots field grants up to $200,000 for capital improvement projects.
-The 2013 NFL Grassroots RFP submission deadline is February 14, 2014.
+The 2015 NFL Grassroots RFP submission deadline will be announced this fall.